 How do I apply?

-All students are considered on the basis of their admissions application; a separate application is required only for the FDDS and United Methodist scholarship.
+All students are considered on the basis of their admissions application; a separate application is required only for the United Methodist scholarship.

 Is it renewable?